LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_08_24_textMining_inR.md

 #run hierarchical clustering using Ward’s method
 groups <- hclust(d,method=”ward.D”) #failed here cz I only have one doc, which means only one object.
 ```
+A document-term matrix or term-document matrix is a mathematical matrix that describes the frequency of terms that occur
+in a collection of documents.
+In a document-term matrix, rows correspond to documents in the collection and columns
+correspond to terms.
+In my case, there's only one row.